Frequently asked questions about becoming a school governor

 Can you stand for re-election?

-In order to make the work-load manageable, the Governing body appoints sub-committees to specialise in specific key areas.
-Recommendations and decisions made at the sub-committee level are fed into the main Governing body for ratification.
+In order to make the work-load manageable, the Governing body appoints sub-committees or working parties to specialise in specific key areas.
+Recommendations and decisions made at this level are fed into the main Governing body for ratification.

 o Finance/Resources – responsible for the budget and financial management of the school and for maintaining the fabric of the building.